Mushfiqur’s record innings puts BD on top

 Total (1 wicket, 18 overs) 25

-Umpires: Richard Kettleborough (England) and Kumar Dharmasena (Sri Lanka).
-TV umpire: Rod Tucker (Australia).
-Match referee: Ranjan Madugalle (Sri Lanka)
+Match officials: Umpires: Richard Kettleborough (ENG), Kumar Dharmasena (SRI); TV Umpire: Rod Tucker (AUS); Match Referee: Ranjan Madugalle (SRI).

 Comments